MataMercer/ezforu2/readme.md

 One method I've found is using a Yahoo email account with a generated password found in settings.

 3. Run `npm run start` to start the script.
 4. Use [crontabguru](https://crontab.guru/) to help you write a crontab for this script.
+The rest is outside of the scope of the tutorial.